3ziizz/Library-Task/ReadMe.txt

 		if you entered a wrong title , then you should press enter to return to main page.

 	e.
-Enter 5 (If you want  to save and exit): to write in Db and close the file
+Enter 5 (If you want  to save and exit): to write in Db and close the application.